 p 'foo.c'::x

-in the scope of the file foo.c.
+looks up the value of x in the scope of the file foo.c.

-lets you do that by specifying on
+case-sensitive lets you do that by specifying on for

-case-sensitive matches or off
+case-sensitive matches or off for case-insensitive ones.
+If

-, case sensitivity is reset to the default
+you specify auto, case sensitivity is reset to the default

 suitable for the source language.
 The default is case-sensitive